 Puget Sound’s Sarah Bicker (161) and Natalie Nakamine (171) also contended for top honors, finishing third and fourth, respectively.

-Wildcats sophomore Brinn Hovde (Sr., Bellingham, Wash.) finished fifth overall with a final score of 176, and Katie Kilborn carded a 180 to share ninth place with Whitworth’s Elizabeth Martin.
+Wildcats sophomore Brinn Hovde finished fifth overall with a final score of 176, and Katie Kilborn carded a 180 to share ninth place with Whitworth’s Elizabeth Martin.

-Alexandria Smith (Jr., Bellingham, Wash.)
+Alexandria Smith (Sr., Bellingham, Wash.)
 (183) rounded out the scoring for Linfield, finishing the tournament with single-round scores of 88 and 91, respectively.

 UP NEXT: The Wildcats host the Linfield Invitational March 26-27 at Michelbook Country Club.